drdenner/RPG-Notes/README.md

 - Multiple independent campaigns, one active at a time
 - Edit mode / view mode (view mode locks everything, for use during a session)
 - Works with mouse, pen and touch, so it's usable on a tablet
+- Move a node to a new parent by dragging its ⠿ grip in the List view; in the Mindmap, dragging a node only changes its position
 - Everything is saved locally in the browser (`localStorage`)
 - Export / Import of a campaign as a JSON file
 - Optional sync via Google Drive, to use the same notes on several devices